 "Begging your pardon, sir," Jerad replied, "but everything we own is in the truck.
 Part of the bargain working for Poppy is that he let us bunk on board any spare place in one of the ships on the lot, so long as we kept the cabin clean for potential customers to see when they came through."

 Merlin narrowed his eyes.
 "Are you the ones responsible for the mess on the Elihu Frisbie?"

 Jerad repeated the performance he had given Durant earlier.
 "No, no!" he quickly assured the wolf.
-"That was done before Poppy even got it!
-We only made sure the engines and primary systems were operational enough for him to sell it!
+"That was done before Poppy even saw it!
+We only made sure the engines and primary systems were operational well enough for him to sell it!
 Because we saw the insides of an Okami every day of the week, we were bunking in the Prairie Dog freighter on the back of the lot for a change in scenery.
 Hardly anyone ever looks at that one, so we figured it would be the easiest place to set our bedrolls each night."

 "Okay," Merlin replied, "go ahead and move in.
 I'll get Jiro to help you move your tools on board while I work up your contracts."

 "I'll give 'em a hand," Durant volunteered.